tjs1989/tskinner-sliide-qa-technical-task/Answers.md

 when we speak :)

 #### Scenario 3 - user login succeed (credentials provided below)
 As mentioned in Scenario 1, these 2 have been coupled together.
-Please therefore refer to the notes in Scenario 1 for the implementation details
+Please therefore refer to the notes in Scenario 1 for the implementation details.

 #### Scenario 4 - user opens app next time (when previously logged in)
 The app appears to have 2 different behaviours depending on the type of close and open operation.
 If we soft close and open the app then the state doesn't change.
 The user is still on the news